Research Team

 Rob Goulet, Computer Research/IT

 Rob is the computer research specialist for the Orthopaedic Research Laboratories.
 He helps the Jepsen lab with setting up and maintaining both hardware and software systems for research.
 He is developing the ATLAS project database as well we several other research interfaces used within the lab.
 Rob holds a Ph.D. in Biomedical Engineering from the University of Michigan.
-Rob has been with the ORL for 3 years.
+Rob has been with the ORL since 2011.

 Email Rob: rgoulet@med.umich.edu